kube-logging/kube-logging.github.io/content/docs/configuration/plugins/outputs/kafka.md

 ## Configuration
 ## Kafka

-Send your logs to Kafka
+Send your logs to Kafka.
+Set `use_rdkafka` to `true` to use the rdkafka2 client, which offers higher performance than ruby-kafka.

 ### ack_timeout (int, optional) {#kafka-ack_timeout}